Back to articles list

 The Final Car Rental Data Model

 In many areas, car rental companies are shifting toward using a keyless, self-service renting experience for their customers.
 They do not want to make their customers wait at a counter just to complete paperwork and pick up car keys.
+Instead, customers can access vehicles using a mobile app or a digital platform, which may include features like documenting the mileage sheet directly through their devices.
 Can our current data model cater to such requirements?
 What changes are needed in our data model to make it happen?

 Do you have any thoughts on our car rental data model?
 Let’s start a discussion!
 Feel free to share your input in the comments section.